mblackonline/mblackonline.github.io/_posts/2025-07-20-Dual-boot Linux Mint.md

 ## Step 5: Install Linux Mint

-From the live desktop, you can begin the permanent installation.
+From the live desktop, the installation process is different for Windows and Mac users.
+Please follow the path that applies to you.

+### For Windows Users (Easiest Method)

-1. Double-click the **"Install Linux Mint"** icon.
+1. Double-click the **"Install Linux Mint"** icon to begin.
-2. Follow the prompts to select your language and keyboard layout.
-3. Connect to your Wi-Fi network.
-This allows the installer to download updates.
-Tick the box to **install multimedia codecs** for full media compatibility.
+2. Follow the prompts for language, keyboard, and Wi-Fi.
+Tick the box to install multimedia codecs.
-4. At the **"Installation type"** screen, pay close attention.
-    * The installer should offer to **"Install Linux Mint alongside..."** your current OS.
-If you see this, select it.
-It's the easiest choice and automatically handles everything.
-    * If you don't see that option, choose **"Something else"**.
-Find the "free space" you created, select it, and click the **plus (+)** button.
-Use these settings:
-        * **Size**: Use all available space.
-        * **Use as**: `Ext4 journaling file system`.
-        * **Mount point**: `/`.
-        * Click **OK**, then **Install Now**.
+3. At the **"Installation type"** screen, select the option to **"Install Linux Mint alongside Windows Boot Manager"**.
+The installer will show you a slider to adjust the space between Windows and Linux.
+Adjust it to give Linux at least 100 GB.
-5. Continue through the final steps: select your timezone and create your user account with a name and a strong password.
-You can tick **"Encrypt my home folder"** for extra security.
+4. Click **Install Now**, and continue through the final steps to select your timezone and create a user account.
-6. When the installation finishes, click **"Restart Now"** and remove the USB drive when prompted.
+5. When the installation finishes, click **"Restart Now"** and remove the USB drive when prompted.

+### For Mac Users (Required Method)

+For Mac users, the process involves two parts: creating partitions with a separate tool first, and then running the installer.

+**Part A: Create Partitions with GParted**

+Before launching the installer, you must manually partition your drive using GParted.

+1. From the live session's main menu, find and open the **GParted** application.
+2. In GParted, find the "free space" you created back in Step 3.
+Select it.
+3. You will now create three new partitions within this free space by right-clicking it and selecting "New":
+    * **EFI Partition:** Create a `1000 MB` partition and format it as `fat32`.
+After creating it, right-click the new partition, choose "Manage Flags," and check both **`boot`** and **`esp`**.
+    * **Swap Partition:** Create a second partition for virtual memory (a good size is equal to your Mac's RAM).
+Format this as `linux-swap`.
+    * **Root Partition:** Use all the remaining free space for your final partition.
+Format it as `ext4`.
+4. Click the green checkmark in GParted to apply all changes.
+Once complete, close GParted.

+**Part B: Run the Linux Mint Installer**

+1. Now, on the desktop, double-click the **"Install Linux Mint"** icon.
+2. Proceed through the initial screens (Language, Keyboard, Multimedia codecs).
+3. At the **"Installation type"** screen, you must choose the **"Something else"** option.
+4. The next screen will show the partitions you just made in GParted.
+You must assign them:
+    * Find and select your large `ext4` partition.
+Click the "Change..." button, set "Use as:" to `Ext4 journaling file system`, and set the "Mount point:" to **`/`** (for root).
+    * The installer should automatically detect the `linux-swap` partition for use as swap space.
+5.  **Crucial Final Step:** At the bottom of this window, find the dropdown menu for **“Device for boot loader installation”**.
+You must set this to the `fat32` EFI partition you created.
+6. Click **"Install Now"**, confirm the changes in the pop-up window, and complete the installation by choosing your timezone and creating a user account.
+7. When the process is finished, restart your computer and remove the USB drive.

 ***

-## Step 6: Welcome to Dual Booting!
+## Step 6: Choosing Your OS at Startup

+The way you choose your operating system at startup differs between a PC and a Mac.

+* **On a PC:** When you restart, you will now see a menu called **GRUB**.
+This is your new boot manager.
+Use the arrow keys to select either Linux Mint or Windows and press Enter.
+* **On a Mac:** The GRUB menu will not appear.
+To choose an OS, shut down your Mac and power it on while **holding the Option (Alt) key**.
+When the selection screen appears, click the OS you want to use.
+To set a default OS, hold the **Control** key and then click the arrow under your preferred operating system.

+### First Login

 After logging in for the first time, check for additional hardware drivers.

-- From the main menu, open the **Driver Manager**.
+* From the main menu, open the **Driver Manager**.
 This tool will scan your system and recommend any proprietary drivers for your hardware.
 Installing these is an important step to ensure components like your graphics card or Wi-Fi adapter perform correctly.[^5]

 Enjoy your new dual-boot setup!